homerjed/sbgm/README.md

 Diffusion models are deep hierarchical models for data that use neural networks to model the reverse of a diffusion process that adds a sequence of noise perturbations to the data.

+Modern cutting-edge diffusion models (see citations) express both the forward and reverse diffusion processes as a Stochastic Differential Equation (SDE).

 -----

 <p align="center">